-The description 311 rule is a little tenuous as the 3 isn’t entirely accurate.
-What it actually means is quite easy to understand though:
+The description of the 311 rule is a little tenuous as the 3 isn’t entirely accurate.
+What it means is quite easy to understand, though:

-The carry on liquid size of 3.4 ounces (100 ml) refers to the maximum size of the container, not necessarily the amount of liquid actually held in it.
-So for example you cannot take a container of deodorant that held 6 ounces when full but is now less than half full.
+The carry on liquid size of 3.4 ounces (100 ml) refers to the maximum size of the container, not necessarily the amount of liquid held in it.
+So, for example, you cannot take a container of deodorant that held 6 ounces when full but is now less than half full.

-If traveling to or within Europe the allowable size for your bag of liquids is 1 liter.
-This is very slightly larger than one quart so if you have a TSA-approved quart-sized bag you will be fine.
+If traveling to or within Europe, the allowable size for your bag of liquids is 1 liter.
+This is slightly larger than one quart, so if you have a TSA-approved quart-sized bag, you will be fine.

-You can buy an approved liquids bag on Amazon quite cheaply and some come with empty travel-sized containers to put liquids in – TSA 3-1-1 Approved Clear Airline Carry On Bag
+You can buy an approved liquids bag on Amazon relatively cheaply and some come with empty travel-sized containers to put liquids in – TSA 3-1-1 Approved Clear Airline Carry On Bag